Weight loss, drug prices, abortion and prescribed psychedelics: Expect reckonings in 2024

 The 2024 presidential election is likely to touch on abortion access, and it's likely candidates will cite Cox’s case and others as they talk about the country's future.

-This article originally appeared on USA TODAY: Weight loss, abortion, drug prices, psychedelics: Hot topics of 2024
+This article originally appeared on Cincinnati Enquirer: Weight loss, abortion, drug prices, psychedelics: Hot topics of 2024